The Locker Key

 “Sorry, just my reporter’s instinct.
 Now who the fuck are you, and why are you committing a serious felony by abducting me?”

-Riley grabs him gently by the tie and pulls him forward.
-Corelli senses the guy is a pro and starts to sweat.
+Riley grabbed him gently by the tie and pulled him forward.
+Corelli sensed the guy was a pro and started to sweat.

 “I need to know where Jake Morrison has gotten to.”
-Riley says.
+Riley said.
 “You see, he has something that belongs to me and, well, I need to get it back.”

-Riley lets go of the tie and Corelli flops back into the seat.
+Riley let go of the tie and Corelli flopped back into the seat.
 “And what makes you think I know anything about that?”

 “Because, Mr. Corelli, I am a professional.
+I read the newspapers and there are things in your article on the killing of Mr. Marlowe that you could have only found out from Mr. Morrison.
 Now do you want to tell me all you know, or would you rather I take you down to the pier, slit your throat and feed you into that chemical soup you call a lake?”

 “I can do that, man.
 No problem.”

-Riley lets him go.
-He leans back in his seat.
+Riley leaned back in his seat.
 “Alrighty then.”

 “You mind if I have a drink?”
 Corelli says.